 My friend Shirley used to work in a snack stand on the ground floor of the local courthouse.
 “So many sad stories,” she would say, of her conversations with people who stopped to buy a cup of coffee, or a cookie for a child.
 Listening to Shirley over the years made me curious about family court, where private lives intersect with public process.

-So on a recent morning I walked through the crowded lobby — with people in business suits, people in shorts and tank tops, people of all races and ages, hunched over papers with their lawyers, or standing silently alone, or rocking screaming babies — to sit on a back bench in one of the courtrooms.
+So on a recent morning I went to the courthouse.
+The lobby was crowded: people in business suits, people in shorts, people of all races and ages, hunched over papers with their lawyers, or standing silently alone, or rocking screaming babies.
+I took a seat on a bench in one of the courtrooms.

 9:35.
 A man and woman in their 50s, accompanied by lawyers, stand before the judge.
 The courtroom is quiet except for the judge’s questions and the couple’s murmured answers.
 Have you read the agreement?
 Yes.
 Did you understand it?
 Yes.
 Did you sign it of your own free will?
 Yes.
 Have you made full disclosure of all your assets?
 Yes.
 Do you agree that the marriage is irretrievably broken?
 Yes.

 “Then,” says the judge, “given that the marriage is irretrievably broken, an order of divorce will be entered today.”